tjqadri101/SLogo/README.md

 Back End

 The backend is responsible for logic and other necessary components not visible to the user but critical to correct functionality of our IDE.
 One of the most integral components of the backend is the code parser.
 In order to parse the code we decided to first translate all of the user inputed code into a single string which we iterate through creating nodes where necessary (ie at methods, variables, etc.).
-We also opted to use a Linked List to hold all of these nodes.
-Furthermore, we are still looking into implementing a syntax tree as part of our parser.
-The tree would be created based on nodes contained within our Linked List.
+We also opted to use a syntax tree to hold all of these nodes.

 View Package: